xitij27/myBikeSG/README.md

 ## Note (darryl)
 App is inside `/mybikesg`, change directory to `/mybikesg` then run `npm start` to start the app in your local host

-Get Google Maps API key following https://developers.google.com/maps/documentation/javascript/get-api-key , then create a `.env.local` file locally and enter
+Get Google Maps API key following https://developers.google.com/maps/documentation/javascript/get-api-key , then create a `.env.local` file locally OUTSIDE OF `/src` and enter

 `REACT_APP_GOOGLE_MAPS_API_KEY = "{YOUR_API_KEY}" (without the curly braces)`